SkylineCommunications/dataminer-docs-connectors/connector/doc/Intelsat_Flex_Platform_VSAT.md

 The page also contains buttons that can be used to manually trigger each of the provisioning mechanisms.

+On the right-hand side of the page, you can find the controls for the ID Notify mechanism:

+- The ID Import Settings section contains controls to enable/disable the process of importing IDs from CSV files, as well as the path where the files are located and the current status of this process.
+- The ID Export Settings section is similar to the ID Import Settings section, except that its controls apply to the process of exporting CSV files with ID requests.

 ## How to use

 ### Remotes Page